Ryan McCann, M.A., is the Executive Director of the Indiana Family Institute.

 Smith is also co-author of Pause Points: The Mindful Pursuit of Health and Well-Being with Gene Harker, M.D., Ph.D.
 He is also the author of Deicide: How Eliminating the Deity is Destroying America.

-Josh Hershberger is the Director of The Daniel Initiative and General Counsel for IFI.
+Josh Hershberger is the Director of the Church Ambassador Network and General Counsel for IFI.